mnknpl/mnknpl/README.md

 ---

-## 🤝 My Workmate
-I often pair up with **ChatGPT** for ideas, debugging, and brainstorming.
-Think of it as having a super patient coding buddy ☕💡.

----

 ## ☕ Interests
 - Coffee enthusiast (always hunting for the next great cup)
 - Scuba diving lover 🤿🌊 (exploring the underwater world one dive at a time)